smarthomeNG/plugins/backend/README.md

 # Requirements
-This plugin requires Python >= 3.4 as well as the libs cherrypy and jinja2.
+This plugin is running under Python >= 3.4 as well as the libs cherrypy and jinja2.
 You can install them with:
 <pre>
 (sudo apt-get install python-cherrypy) sudo pip3 install cherrypy